 “Avoid getting into the business of manufacturing trombone oil.
 You may become the greatest trombone-oil manufacturer in the world, but in the end, the world only consumes a few quarts of trombone oil a year!”

 Bob Iger provides some great insights into how to manage a creative business, and while some may discount what he has to say for other business types I think the key lessons apply to any business.
-Being an honest and caring leader will instil trust and bring out the best in people.
+Being an honest and caring leader will instill trust and bring out the best in people.